 The council is therefore confident that its gender pay gap does not stem from paying male and female employees differently for the same or equivalent work.
 Rather its gender pay gap is the result of the roles in which male and females work within the council and the salaries that these roles attract.

-Across the UK economy as a whole, males are more likely than females to be in senior roles (especially very senior roles at the top of organisations), while females are more likely than men to be in front-line roles at the lower end of the organisation.
+Across the UK economy, males are more likely than females to be in senior roles (especially very senior roles at the top of organisations), while females are more likely than men to be in front-line roles at the lower end of the organisation.
 In addition, men are more likely to be in technical and IT-related roles, which attract higher rates of pay than other roles at similar levels of seniority.

-Females are also more likely than males to have had breaks from work that have affected their career progression, for example to bring up children.
-They are also more likely to work part time, and many of the jobs that are available across the UK on a part-time basis are relatively low paid.
-In addition new mums tend to take jobs that are nearer to home because of their caring responsibilities so this in turn may reduce their job opportunities and give them less access to productive, high-paying firms.
+Unpaid care work, including childcare and informal adult care, is disproportionately performed by women.
+This can have a big impact on pay and progression.
+Females are also more likely than males to work part time, and many of the jobs that are available across the UK on a part-time basis tend to be lower paid.
+In addition, new females tend to take jobs that are nearer to home because of their caring responsibilities so this in turn may reduce their job opportunities and give them less access to productive, high-paying firms.
 Therefore, the gap widens over time.
 As men move up the pay ladder, women fall behind, either staying in lower paid positions, reducing their hours, or both.
 Others drop out of work entirely.

-PCC’s gender pay gap is lower than the national average and this is down to a number of factors that already exist within the council:
+PCC’s gender pay gap is lower than the national average and this is down to several factors that already exist within the council: